-Welcome to Children’s Week 2020.
+Welcome to Children’s Week 2021.
 We are looking forward to an exciting week of happy activities celebrating our children and young people and their achievements and aspirations.
 Our thanks and admiration go out to the many organisations and individuals who have worked creatively to ensure these celebrations can go ahead despite the COVID restrictions which have brought so many changes to our world.

-Children’s Week is a wonderful opportunity to acknowledge the many amazing people, from all ages and walks of life, working to ‘make a difference’ for our children and young people.
+Children’s Week is a wonderful opportunity to acknowledge the many dedicated people, from all ages and walks of life, working to ‘make a difference’ for our children and young people.
 The Committee offers small grants to organisations to help run activities during the week, to increase awareness of the needs, interest, rights and achievements of children and young people and to promote community involvement and cooperation.

 The Committee also presents awards which give public recognition to individuals or groups for outstanding contributions to the needs, welfare and interests of children and to young people who are outstanding role models for their peers.
 Although the awards are non-competitive, a representative group is chosen to receive their awards at our Launch and Awards Ceremony, held on Universal Children’s Day.
 This inspiring (and humbling) Ceremony is a highlight of Children’s Week every year and, although this year it will be a virtual event, we are confident it will be just as special.

 The ACT Children’s Week Committee is fortunate to have the support of the ACT Government (through the Education and Community Services Directorates, including the Office for Seniors and Veterans), the Catholic Education Office and the Canberra Southern Cross Club.
 We are members of the Children’s Week Council of Australia which receives support from the Australian Government Department of Education, Skills and Employment.
 We acknowledge and appreciate this support.